How Depression Affects You: 15 Examples Of Depressed Affect

 Ignoring depression symptoms may take a serious toll on the body leading to health problems and mental health concerns.
 There are treatment options for depression that include working with a medical specialist, friends, family, and coping strategies to help manage symptoms.
 Immediate support is available online and through local law enforcement if you or someone you know is in crisis.

 If you suspect someone may be depressed, let them know you are willing to talk about anything that's bothering them or assist them in getting help.
-Options such as therapy, online support groups and forums, and prescribed medication are effective when using them together as a part of a treatment plan.
+Options such as therapy, online support groups and forums, and prescribed medications are effective when using them together as a part of a treatment plan.
 Learning how to improve your lifestyle along with the right support will help manage the physical and emotional aspects of depressed affect.